samtupy/nvgt/doc/src/manual/Concurrency Tutorial.md

 The primary use case for condition variables is to manage complex thread interactions that require waiting for certain states or conditions.
 For example, in a producer-consumer scenario, a consumer thread might wait on a condition variable until there are items available in a buffer.
 The producer thread, after adding an item to the buffer, signals the condition variable to wake up the consumer thread.

-Here’s a simplified example: a producer and consumer thread are started one after the other.
+Hereâ€™s a simplified example: a producer and consumer thread are started one after the other.
 The producer thread (which is what produces data for the consumer thread to act upon) acquires the mutex, adds an item to the buffer, signals the condition variable, and releases the mutex.
 By contrast, the consumer thread acquires the mutex, waits on the condition variable while the buffer is empty, processes the item from the buffer the condition variable has been signaled, and releases the mutex.
 The "mutex," in this  case, could (and should most likely be) a recursive mutex.

 Condition variables support two main operations: `wait` and `notify`.
 The `wait` operation puts the thread into a waiting state and releases the mutex.
 The `notify_one` operation wakes up one waiting thread, while `notify_all` wakes up all waiting threads.
 These operations are critical for coordinating complex interactions and ensuring that threads only proceed when the required conditions are met.